 There are different ways how to get to the basilica.
 Walking from the central districts will take you just 15-20 minutes.
 Moreover, it’s a great opportunity to walk along lots of nice streets and embankments and cross old bridges.
 Nevertheless, if you are tired of travelling by foot, you can take the bus 64, 62, 40 or 81 as all of them stop off at the Vatican City.
 In case you are travelling from a remote area the metro is available.
 The station is called Ottaviano (Line A) and it’s a ten-minute walk from there to the basilica.

-Every day many tourists aren’t allowed to go inside the basilica due to their appearance.
-You mustn’t wear tops, miniskirts or shorts there as the shoulders and knees must be covered.
-Besides, you should put on closed shoes and put off any hats before the entering.
-Therefore, think about the outfit before the visiting.
+Every day many tourists aren’t allowed to go inside the basilica due to their inappropriate outfit.
+Therefore, please, remember that in order to enter the Basilica you mustn’t wear tops, miniskirts or shorts.
+The entrance rules go as follows: the shoulders and knees have to be covered.
+Besides, you should also put on closed shoes and take off a hat before getting in.

 St. Peter's Basilica working hours: October 1 – March 31: 7:00 – 18:30, April 1 – September 30: 7:00 – 19:00

 The Dome's working hours: October – March: 8:00 – 17:00, April – September: 8:00 – 18:00